mbigatti/BMXSwipableCell/README.md

 ### Manually

-Drag `BMXSwipableCellDemo/BMXSwipableCell` folder into your project.
+Drag `BMXSwipableCellDemo/BMXSwipableCell` folder into your project and add it to your targets.

-### Usage
+## Usage

-1. If you're using Interface Builder, define the Custom Class of the cell as `BMXSwipableCell`.
+1. If you're using Interface Builder, define the `Custom Class` of the cell as `BMXSwipableCell`.
 If you're going by code, register `BMXSwipableCell` with your `UITableView`.
-2. Implement the tableView:cellForRowAtIndexPath method and configure the cell as desired.
+2. Implement the `tableView:cellForRowAtIndexPath` method and configure the cell as desired.
 Here it is done by a category:

 ```objective-c
 - (UITableViewCell *)tableView:(UITableView *)tableView cellForRowAtIndexPath:(NSIndexPath *)indexPath {